gauss5930/KoRAE/README.md

 The **KoRAE** is output of combination of high-quality data which filtered by special data filtering method and Korean Llama-2 that Korean vocabularis were added.
 We utilized special data filtering methods which introduced in [AlpaGasus](https://arxiv.org/abs/2307.08701) to filter high-quality data from mixture of several Korean datasets(OpenOrca-KO, KOpen-Platypus, KoCoT_2000, databricks-dolly-15k-ko).
 We finetuned [Korean Llama-2](https://huggingface.co/beomi/llama-2-koen-13b) that introduced by [@beomi](https://huggingface.co/beomi) on the filtered dataset.
-The Flash-Attention2 and FSDP were utilized for efficient finetuning.
+The Flash-Attention2 and LoRA were utilized for efficient finetuning.

 The KoRAE will be uploaded in [Open Ko-LLM Leaderboard](https://huggingface.co/spaces/upstage/open-ko-llm-leaderboard)!
 Stay tuned for the update of KoRAE!